yaml/yaml-spec/doc/glossary.md

 * JSON

-  When used in with a the JSON Schema or a derivative of that schema, YAML is a syntactic and semantic superset of the JSON data format.
+  When used with the JSON Schema or a derivative of that schema, YAML is a syntactic and semantic superset of the JSON data format.
   That is, a YAML loader using such a schema (which is typical) can load a JSON file and produce the same result as a JSON loading (often called `parse`)